cwrigh13/Print-Copy-Scan/README.md

 .
 ├── index.html       # Main HTML file containing all UI steps and content structure.
 ├── index.css        # All styles for the application.
-├── index.tsx        # All TypeScript logic for state, translations, and interactivity.
-(Embedded in index.html) └── metadata.json    # Project metadata.
+├── index.js         # All JavaScript logic for state, translations, and interactivity.
+└── metadata.json    # Project metadata.
 └── README.md        # This file.
 ```